-- 1) Buying short-exposure bond ETFs, such as TBT; with the warning from the issuer against using this product as more than a short-term trading vehicle. - 2) Shorting long-exposure bond ETFs, such as TLT; but this requires a margin account as well as complicated tax filings for the dividend payments. - 3) Investment products that purchase correlated assets (such as TIPs UST Inflation Protected Securities), but do not directly profit from higher rates.
+1) Buying short-exposure bond ETFs, such as TBT; with the warning from the issuer against using this product as more than a short-term trading vehicle.

+2) Shorting long-exposure bond ETFs, such as TLT; but this requires a margin account as well as complicated tax filings for the dividend payments.

+3) Investment products that purchase correlated assets (such as TIPs - UST Inflation Protected Securities), but do not directly profit from higher rates.

-To fill the void, one might consider an Interest Rate Hedge Strategy.
+To fill the void, Simplify Asset Management, a next generation ETF issuer, has created an Interest Rate Hedge Strategy.
 Not only is its structure simple and transparent, but its (modeled) performance profile is well-correlated to interest rates.